bitcoincashorg/bitcoincash.org/spec/2019-11-15-minimaldata.md

 * Some smart contracts perform operations on numbers that are taken from the scriptSig, and numbers in bitcoin's Script language are allowed to have multiple representations on stack.
 The number -1, for example, can be represented by `{0x81}`, `{0x01, 0x80}`, `{0x01, 0x00, 0x80}`, `{0x01, 0x00, 0x00, 0x80}`.

 For years now, the "MINIMALDATA" flag, which restricts both of the aforementioned malleability vectors, has been active at the mempool layer of most nodes but not at the consensus layer.
-This document proposes to convert the MINIMALDATA rules to consensus, and contains a full specification of these rules.
+The upgrade converts the existing MINIMALDATA rules to consensus.
+For reference, this document contains a full specification of these rules.

 It is of course impossible to completely remove third-party malleability in bitcoin (not even using techniques like SegWit) since a transaction can be made that involves no signature or where the signing key is not a secret, or where permutations are permitted (e.g., [SINGLE|ANYONECANPAY](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki#specification)).
 We can however remove it for large classes of transactions, and this has been the goal of the past upgrades.
 Bringing MINIMALDATA to the consensus layer, along with the [dummy element restrictions in the OP_CHECKMULTISIG upgrade](2019-11-15-schnorrmultisig.md), finally achieves the goal of removing third-party malleability from the vast majority of transactions performed on BCH.